SS Petriana: Wreck

 Petriana left Balikpapan in the Dutch East Indies with 1,300 tonnes of petroleum for the Australian market, travelling to Melbourne via Sydney.
 She was also carrying quantities of naphtha and benzene.
 The ship had a crew of 27 – 16 Chinese and 11 Malay – while the nine others on board were British.

 On the morning of 28 November 1903, Petriana was boarded by Henry Press, a pilot of 20 years' experience, who was to guide the ship through The Heads into Port Phillip Bay.
 There was a heavy fog which Press hoped would lift, but it failed to do so.
 At 7 a.m. the ship struck a reef just east of Point Nepean, now known as the Petriana Reef (or misspelt as Patriana Reef).
 The ship's engine room and stokehold were flooded within moments, leaving the ship without power.

 Recovery attempts

 For the rest of the day Melbourne Harbor Trust tug James Paterson tried unsuccessfully to push Petriana off the reef.
 Two other ships were called to assist on the next day, the tug Eagle and the salvage schooner Enterprise.
 However, the pumps on the Enterprise broke down and Petriana remained inundated with water.
 After a final attempt by the James Paterson on 30 November, the ship was formally abandoned.
-It eventually sank and now lies in pieces approximately 200 m off of Point Nepean.
+It eventually sank and now lies in pieces approximately 200 m off Point Nepean.
 The wreck is listed on the Victorian Heritage Register.